VTPEH 6123

 Every year, over 48 million people experience a foodborne illness.
 In this course you will learn how foodborne illnesses are investigated, and how outbreaks are traced through complex food systems back to the contaminated food.
 By conducting patient interviews, you will gain practical experience in solving foodborne disease outbreaks.
 You will also contribute to preventing foodborne outbreaks in our community by working with local food processors to reduce food safety risks.

-Enrollment Priority REF-FA25 Enrollment limited to: MPH students; others with permission of instructor.
+Enrollment Information REF-F25 Enrollment limited to: MPH students; others with permission of instructor.

 • Identify food safety risks throughout specific farm-to-fork food systems